JEACanario/coconut-react-heroui-front-end/README.md

 ToDo(s):

-Overall Beautification - development so far has been focused on functionality Responsivenss - work on CSS to improve usability in smaller devices AI features - experiment with voice recognition for entry generation, this would make the app more mobile friendly.
+[Ongoing] Guest account functionality or some other sort of preview Overall Beautification - development so far has been focused on functionality Responsivenss - work on CSS to improve usability in smaller devices AI features - experiment with voice recognition for entry generation, this would make the app more mobile friendly.
 AI generation of reports from entry